lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

     ...
 }
 ```
-The code is similar as the descriptor set used for textures, with the following exception, ee use a `VkDescriptorBufferInfo` to link the descriptor with the buffer that will hold the descriptor set values.
+The code is similar as the descriptor set used for textures, with the following exception, we use a `VkDescriptorBufferInfo` to link the descriptor with the buffer that will hold the descriptor set values.
 Now we can create another class, specifically for uniforms, which extends the `SimpleDescriptorSet` class, named `UniformDescriptorSet`:
 ```java
 public abstract class DescriptorSet {
     ...